maxstridde/maxstridde.github.io/_pages/about.md

 # Academia:

 I study Mathematics at the [University Bonn](https://www.uni-bonn.de).
-As a second subject I am starting with economics in Fall 2025.
+As a second subject I am starting with economics in fall 2025.

 #### This webpage is

 Powered by <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> with <a href="https://github.com/alshedivat/al-folio">al-folio</a> theme.
-Hosted by <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.
+Hosted on <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.

 ---